KoreTeknology/AIR-Plugins-GUI-Design-for-MPC-Software/Documentation/MINI-AIR-API-GUI.md

 ---

-## General structure of the themes
+## General structure

-All AIR themes are constructed in the same way, thanks to a list of references (parameters) and a list of components (controls).
+All plugin´s themes are constructed in the same way, thanks to a list of references (parameters) and a list of components (controls).
 Each plugin then has a JSON file which links these elements. let's start to see the list of parameters accessible for the plugins that interest us here (Solina, Hype, Drumsynth):

 | Plugin | fnKeyIndex (Tab/Page) | Keys | Functions (Type)  | Line of Code |
 | :--- | :---: | :---: | :--- | :---: |